October 26, 2025

 share

 It is curious to read the headlines in most reports of the King's historic visit to the Vatican today suggesting it is the first time a British monarch has prayed with a Pope since 1534.
 Perhaps the Palace briefing has gone awry?
 In 1534 Henry VIII, having fallen out with Clement VII, had Parliament pass the Act of Supremacy which confirmed the break with Rome, declaring the King supreme head on earth of the Church of England.
-It is therefore highly unlikely His Majesty and His Holiness knelt in prayer that year.
+So it is highly unlikely His Majesty and His Holiness knelt in prayer that year.
 In fact, there is no evidence that the King (whom Pope Leo X had, in happier days, declared Fidei Defensor) ever met.

-But over two millennia, it is always difficult to be absolute.
-Back in 853, a five-year-old Prince Alfred was sent to Rome where he was confirmed by Leo IV.
-In 855 he joined his father, King Æthelwulf of Wessex, and again met (and presumably prayed) with the Pope.
+For the Wessexes, a pilgrimage to Rome was thought to aid one’s chance of a welcome in Heaven.
+In 853, a five-year-old Prince Alfred was sent to Rome where he was confirmed by Leo IV.
+In 855, he joined his father, King Æthelwulf of Wessex, and again met (and presumably prayed) with Pope Leo.
 Sixteen years later young Alfred would succeed his brother and is now venerated as Alfred the Great.

-Despite her devotion to Rome, Henry’s daughter, Mary I, never met either Julius III or Paul IV; nor did her cousin, Henry’s Catholic great-niece, Mary Queen of Scots, meet the popes during her reign – Pius IV, Pius V or Sixtus V. It was only after the Glorious Revolution in 1688 and the exile of James II & VII that the Stuarts and the Papacy became familiar.
+Despite her devotion to Rome, Henry’s daughter, Mary I, never met either Julius III or Paul IV; nor did her cousin, Henry’s Catholic great-niece, Mary, Queen of Scots, meet the popes during her reign – Pius IV, Pius V or Sixtus V. It was only after the ‘Glorious Revolution’ in 1688 (the accession of William and Mary) and the exile of James II & VII that the Stuarts and the Papacy became familiar.

 After the failure of the second Jacobite Rising in 1719, Pope Clement XI offered James II’s son and heir, James Francis Edward Stuart (the “Old Pretender”), the Palazzo Muti in Rome’s Piazza dei Santi Apostoli, which became the Jacobite court in exile.
 It was here that Bonnie Prince Charles (the “Young Pretender”) and his younger brother, Henry, were born.
 Successive popes, until Clement XIII, recognised the Old Pretender as “James III and VIII”.